-The Company believes that applicants, subscribers, members, providers, workforce members, and members of the public have a right to be treated in a nondiscriminatory manner.
-The Company is committed to the principles of equal opportunity and affirmative action.
-The Company strictly prohibits any form of harassment or discrimination against an individual or a group based upon sex, race, color, national origin, religion, physical or mental disability, protected activity, age, veteran status, height, weight, genetic information, gender identity, sexual orientation, marital status, familial status, citizenship, arrest record, membership in a historically under represented group, pregnancy, childbirth or a related medical condition and any other characteristics protected by law, in the workplace and during work-related activities.
+The company believes that applicants, subscribers, members, providers, workforce members, and members of the public have a right to be treated in a nondiscriminatory manner.
+The company is committed to the principles of equal opportunity and affirmative action.
+The company strictly prohibits any form of harassment or discrimination against an individual or a group based upon sex, race, color, national origin, religion, physical or mental disability, protected activity, age, veteran status, height, weight, genetic information, gender identity, sexual orientation, marital status, familial status, citizenship, arrest record, membership in a historically underrepresented group, pregnancy, childbirth or a related medical condition and any other characteristics protected by law, in the workplace and during work-related activities.

-Any workforce member who experiences discrimination on the basis of sex, race, color, national origin, religion, physical or mental disability, protected activity, age, veteran status, height, weight, genetic information, gender identity, sexual orientation, marital status, familial status, citizenship, membership in a historically under represented group, pregnancy, childbirth or a related medical condition or any other characteristics protected by law, in the workplace or during work-related activities should immediately seek assistance by contacting their manager or the Compliance Officer.
-The Company prohibits retaliation against any employee who utilizes such resources in good faith to make complaints of discriminatory conduct.
+Any workforce member who experiences discrimination on the basis of sex, race, color, national origin, religion, physical or mental disability, protected activity, age, veteran status, height, weight, genetic information, gender identity, sexual orientation, marital status, familial status, citizenship, membership in a historically underrepresented group, pregnancy, childbirth or a related medical condition or any other characteristics protected by law, in the workplace or during work-related activities should immediately seek assistance by contacting their manager, Human Resources, the Compliance Official, or the Enterprise Compliance Officer.
+The company prohibits retaliation against any workforce member who utilizes such resources in good faith to make complaints of discriminatory conduct.

-The Company strictly prohibits any form of discrimination in our health programs and activities based upon race, color, protected activity, familial status, religion, marital status, sex, age, sexual orientation, national origin, disability status, height, weight, veteran status, or arrest record.
+The company strictly prohibits any form of discrimination in our health programs and activities based upon race, color, protected activity, familial status, religion, marital status, sex, age, sexual orientation, national origin, disability status, height, weight, veteran status, or arrest record.